 - Comprehensive nephrology care: The pediatric nephrology team at Rush University Children’s Hospital provides comprehensive evaluation, treatment and ongoing care for children with congenital and acquired kidney and urinary tract disorders that can cause hydronephrosis.
 Your fetal and neonatal team can coordinate a prenatal consultation with a pediatric nephrologist.

-- Top nephrology and urology programs: Both the nephrology program and the urology program at Rush are consistently named top programs in the country by U.S. News and World Report.
+- Top rated pediatric nephrology and urology physicians: Both the pediatric nephrologist and the urologist at Rush are named top physicians in the country by Chicago Magazine and Castle Connolly.

 - Expert surgical care: In many children, hydronephrosis resolves without surgery; however, if your child needs surgery, pediatric urologists at Rush specialize in the surgical treatment of hydronephrosis.